shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **28. Once the model has been chosen, it is trained on the entire dataset and tested on the unseen test set.
 These are represented in the figure below:**

 &#10230; Kui mudel on valitud, treenitakse seda kogu andmehulgaga ja testitakse andmetega mida mudel ei ole näinud.
-Need on esitatud alloleval joonisel.
+Need on esitatud alloleval joonisel:

 <br>

 **29. Cross-validation ― Cross-validation, also noted CV, is a method that is used to select a model that does not rely too much on the initial training set.
 The different types are summed up in the table below:**

-&#10230; Ristvalideerimine - Ristvalideerimine, tuntud kui CV, on meetod, mida kasutatakse mudeli valimiseks ning mis ei sõltu liiga palju algsest treeningkomplektist.
+&#10230; Ristvalideerimine ― Ristvalideerimine, tuntud kui CV, on meetod, mida kasutatakse mudeli valimiseks ning mis ei sõltu liiga palju algsest treeningkomplektist.
 Erinevad ristkontrolli tüübid on kokku võetud allolevas tabelis:

 <br>